CatarinaCarolina/Genome-Mining-2025/README.md

 ------------

-### Exercise 2: secondary metabolite gene clusters of _Bacillus velezensis_ (amyloliquefaciens) FZB42
+### Exercise 2: secondary metabolite gene clusters of _Bacillus velezensis_

-1. Find and download the Bacillus velezensis FZB42 genome from NCBI (RefSeq accession: NC_009725.2)
+1. Find and download the Bacillus velezensis (amyloliquefaciens) FZB42 genome from NCBI (RefSeq accession: NC_009725.2)
 2. Run antiSMASH with the genome
 3. Analyze the data as discussed above.